Back to Top

 8. Now it's time to give your cat a lot of love and treats to reward them for a successful bath.

-It’s likely that most cats will never view the bath experience as a particularly fun time, but these tips will greatly reduce bath-related stress.
+It's likely that most cats will never view the bath experience as a particularly fun time, but these tips will greatly reduce bath-related stress.
 Keep in mind, there are some cats that might still find the experience too distressing.
-Make sure to be very gentle during the bathing process and stay attuned to how your cat is handling it.
-If it’s just too much for your little guy, it may be necessary to use a professional grooming service.
+Be very gentle during the bathing process and stay attuned to how your cat is handling it.
+If it's just too much for your little guy, it may be necessary to use a professional grooming service.
 In some cities, you can hire a mobile grooming service that will come right to your house.
-Or, if your cat isn’t too dirty and isn’t dealing with bugs, you can use cat cleaning wipes to take the “scary” water out of bathing.
+Or, if your cat isn't too dirty and isn't dealing with bugs, you can use cat cleaning wipes to take the 'scary' water out of bathing.

 Categories: Cat Ownership

-<< Talking to your cat: Crazy or Constructive?4 Tips For Keeping Kitty’s Teeth Squeaky Clean >>
+<< Talking to Your Cat: Crazy or Constructive?
+4 Tips For Keeping Kitty's Teeth Squeaky Clean >>